blue-marble/gridpath/doc/source/functionality.rst

 Reliability
 ===========
-GridPath can optionally model a planning-reserve capacity requirement (PRM).
+GridPath can optionally model a planning-reserve margin requirement (PRM).
 The user must the define the zones with a PRM requirement and the requirement level for each PRM zone and period.
 Each project that can contribute capacity (i.e. expected load-carrying capability -- ELCC --